datrix83864/PowerSchool-Plugin-Template/README.md

 ## Repo Structure

 - `plugin.xml`: Plugin metadata descriptor file
-- `custom/pages/admin/example_page.html`: Sample PowerSchool custom admin page
+- `WEB_ROOT/admin/example_page.html`: Sample PowerSchool custom admin page
-- `custom/pages/guardian/example_page.html`: Sample PowerSchool custom admin page
+- `WEB_ROOT/guardian/example_page.html`: Sample PowerSchool custom admin page
-- `custom/pages/teachers/example_page.html`: Sample PowerSchool custom admin page
+- `WEB_ROOT/teachers/example_page.html`: Sample PowerSchool custom admin page
 - `.github/workflows/build-plugin.yml`: GitHub Action that packages the plugin and attaches a ZIP to each GitHub release

 ## Usage

-1. Edit or add your PowerSchool custom pages under `custom/`
+1. Edit or add your PowerSchool custom pages under `WEB_ROOT/`
-2. Update `plugin.xml` metadata as needed
+2. Update `plugin.xml` metadata as needed.
+Note that the `version` attribute will match the version of your plugin if you use GitHub Actions.
 3. Push changes to GitHub
 4. Create a new GitHub release (e.g., tag `v1.0.0`)
 5. The GitHub Action will create a ZIP plugin and attach it to the release